Sacramento Wage & Hour Attorneys

 No matter what you do, you deserve to be fairly and fully paid for the work you perform.
 If you live and work in California, you are protected by both state and federal laws in regard to your pay and working hours.
 Unfortunately, whether from ignorance or greed, many employers violate these laws, resulting in thousands of workers being overworked and underpaid.

-At the Webber Law Group, we understand how wage and hour violations can negatively impact you and your family.
+At Webber & Egbert Employment Law, P.C., we understand how wage and hour violations can negatively impact you and your family.
 Our attorneys are committed to fighting for the rights of those who have not received the wages that they are entitled to.
 We can help you hold your employer liable for their illegal practices and assist you in obtaining the compensation you are entitled to.

 Understanding Wage & Hour Violations in Sacramento